pablo-lopez-martinez/SO/README.md

 # Operative System Project

-This project consist on the creation of a terminal with a set of bash commands and their implementation.
+This is a project developed during the lab of Operative System subject in the University of A Coruña.
+During this project we created our own linux bash implementing its commands.